Hair originates in the dermis, the skin layer just below the surface layer

 melatonin levels increased under treatment with melatonin, but did not exceed

 the physiological night peak.
-To the authors' knowledge, this pilot
+This pilot

 study is the first to show that topically applied melatonin might influence hair